How to Write Marketing Proposals That Get Deals Done

 Each budget list item should be accompanied by a clear description of the value it brings.
 This helps buyers justify and rationalize the expense.

-It’s also important to outline payment terms as straightforward as possible and specify the payment schedule, including any deposits required and the preferred payment methods (this information can be hidden and exposed only when clicked on).
+It’s also important to outline payment terms as straightforwardly as possible and specify the payment schedule, including any deposits required and the preferred payment methods (this information can be hidden and exposed only when clicked on).

 Marketing proposal pricing slide